 Apologizing sincerely

-These empathy statements relays how agents genuinely express their regret for a mistake or inconvenience caused.
+These empathy statements show how agents genuinely express regret for a mistake or inconvenience caused.

 • I’m genuinely sorry that you’re dealing with this issue.
 Let’s figure out a solution together.